Bangladesh–Israel relations: Diplomacy

 Bangladesh is one of the 29 UN member states that does not recognize the State of Israel and it was very clear from the time of its inception.
 It is one of several countries that officially bans its citizens from traveling to Israel and does not accept Israeli passports.

-In late May 2021, Bangladesh removed "except Israel" from their passport to meet the "international standard" from an earlier version, which said, "This passport is valid for all countries of the world except Israel".
+In late May 2021, Hasina government removed the phrase "except Israel" from Bangladeshi passport to meet the "international standard" from an earlier version, which said, "This passport is valid for all countries of the world except Israel".
 The removal was only from their e-passport, and removal from machine-readable passports (MRP) is in process.
 Though the term was removed from the passport, Bangladesh did not remove the ban on traveling to Israel with a Bangladeshi passport.
-However, in April 2025, "except Israel" was reinstated in Bangladeshi passports by the interim government led by Muhammad Yunus.
-In 2025 the relations saw new tensions due to the interception of boat conscience carrying Bangladeshi activist Shahidul Alam, when the boat was intercepted, the Israeli authorities arrested him before deportation causing the Bangladesh interim government to release a statement and take necessary actions for his deportation.
+However, in April 2025, "except Israel" was reinstated in Bangladeshi passports by the Yunus government.

 Bangladesh has expressed its solidarity with the Palestinian people during the Gaza war.